cal-itp/benefits/docs/getting-started/development.md

 ### Attach a debugger

-Once running inside a container, press **`F5`** to attach a debugger to the client at `http://localhost:${DJANGO_LOCAL_PORT}` (<http://localhost:8000> by default) on your host machine.
+Once running inside a container, press **`F5`** to attach a debugger to the client, running on `http://localhost` at a port dynamically assigned by Docker.

+Look on the `PORTS` tab in VS Code's _Terminal_ window.
+The _Local Address_ corresponding to the _Port_ `8000` is where the site is accessible on your host machine.
+Replace `0.0.0.0` with `localhost` and use the same port number shown in the _Local Address_ column.

-Add breakpoints in the code and browse the local site to trigger them.
+Add breakpoints in the code and browse the local site to trigger a pause.
+Press `F5` to continue execution from the breakpoint.

 ### Test verification server

-The [test eligibility verification server](./test-verification-server.md) endpoint is running at `http://localhost:5000/verify` on your host machine.
-Access the server endpoint from within the Dev Container at `http://server:5000/verify`.
+The [test eligibility verification server](./test-verification-server.md) is also running on `http://localhost` at another port dynamically assigned by Docker (see the linked page for more details).
+Since VS Code can only attach to a single Dev Container, the server is not shown in the VS Code `PORTS` tab.

+The server endpoint is accessible from within the Dev Container at its Compose service address: `http://server:5000`.

 ### Exiting dev containers